 Maple Syrup vs. Syrup

-You might buy a bottle of pancake syrup that is title maple syrup but chances are it is not pure maple syrup – it’s probably pancake syrup with maple flavor.
+You might buy a bottle of pancake syrup that is titled maple syrup but chances are it is not pure maple syrup – it’s probably pancake syrup with maple flavor.

 Here is what you should know about the primary differences.